Soltony/NIBTera-MicroCredit/README.md

 *   **Comprehensive Reporting & Auditing**: Admins have access to a detailed reporting suite to monitor key metrics like portfolio health, collections, income, and fund utilization.
 All critical actions are logged for compliance and security.

 *   **Role-Based Access Control**: The platform features a robust access control system, allowing administrators to define granular roles and permissions for different user types.

+## The Loan Process

+The loan lifecycle follows a clear, structured path from initial eligibility check to final repayment.

+1.  **Eligibility Check**: A borrower's journey begins by selecting their profile from a list of provisioned customer data.
+The system then automatically runs an eligibility check for each available loan provider, calculating the borrower's credit score based on the provider's unique rules and determining their maximum loan limit.

+2.  **Product Selection**: The borrower is presented with a dashboard showing available loan products from different providers.
+They can see their specific credit limit for each product and choose the one that best suits their needs.

+3.  **Application & Calculation**: After selecting a product, the borrower is taken to a calculator where they can enter their desired loan amount (up to their approved limit).
+The system instantly calculates the total repayable amount, including any service fees.

+4.  **Disbursement**: Upon accepting the terms, the loan is disbursed.
+The backend records the transaction, creates the necessary ledger entries for accounting, and decrements the provider's available capital.

+5.  **Loan Monitoring**: The system automatically tracks the loan's status.
+Daily fees are accrued based on the product's rules.
+If the loan becomes overdue, penalties are applied according to the configured penalty tiers (e.g., a daily fixed fee or a percentage of the outstanding principal).

+6.  **Repayment**: The borrower can make repayments at any time.
+The system prioritizes payments, settling any outstanding penalties and fees before applying the remainder to the principal.

+7.  **Automated Services**:
+    *   **Automated Repayment**: A background service runs periodically to attempt to deduct payments for overdue loans from the borrower's account (simulated via provisioned data).
+    *   **NPL Flagging**: Another service identifies loans that have been overdue for a configurable period (e.g., 60 days) and flags the borrower's account as a Non-Performing Loan (NPL), restricting them from taking new loans.